Truck Driver Training

 - 14 hours of testing and other required activity

 - Must be at least 18 years of age

 - Possess a valid SC Driver's License

 - Obtain a current Official 10-year motor vehicle driving record from the state Department of Motor Vehicles, or DMV (approx. cost $6)

 - Submit and pass the SC Department of Transportation physical exam (approx. cost $109)

 - Obtain a CDL permit from the DMV (approx. cost $21)

-- Complete Work Keys or WIN testing with a Bronze level or higher or provide a copy of an associate degree or higher
+- Complete Work Keys with Bronze level or higher OR provide proof of postsecondary education

 - Complete student application